DIY Street Light for Parties (under $11.75 each!)

-I volunteered to take on several projects, which by default means Mark volunteered, too. 🙂 Making the street lights look realistic was my goal – I felt the lamps could fit most any theme for future dances.
-I pictured these for Halloween decorating, any elegant theme in the future.
+I ended up being the chair of the decorating committee which gave me the chance to unleash some creativity.
+Making the street lights look realistic was my goal – I felt the lamps could fit most any theme for future dances.
+I pictured these for Halloween decorating, school plays, church events or any elegant theme in the future.

 - Black Corrugated Cardboard

 - Tracing Paper

 - Black masking tape

 Instructions: I suggest assigning a single task below to any volunteers if you’re coordinating a group crafting event.
 Assembly line crafting worked wonders for us!
 Download and print our pattern on 8.5″ x 11″ paper.
 Cut out the pattern, then trace the outline of the lantern onto the back of your corrugated cardboard.